 "1.
-Citizens of the Republic of Moldova who are holders of valid diplomatic passports may enter, leave and transit through the territories of the Member States without visas.
+Citizens of Ukraine, holders of valid diplomatic passports can enter, leave and transit through the territories of the Member States without visas.

-2. Persons mentioned in paragraph 1 may stay in the territories of the Member States for a period not exceeding 90 days per period of 180 days."
+2. Persons mentioned in paragraph 1 of this Article may stay in the territories of the Member States for a period not exceeding 90 days per period of 180 days."